John “Corey” Kinton promoted to Brigadier General

 |0

-This work, John “Corey” Kinton promoted to Brigadier General, by PFC Landon Evans, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, John “Corey” Kinton promoted to Brigadier General, by LTC Darrin Haas, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.